VictoriaMetrics/VictoriaMetrics/docs/VictoriaLogs/querying/vlogscli.md

 Press `Enter` when the needed query is found in order to execute it.
 Press `Ctrl+C` for exit from the `search history` mode.
 See also [other available shortcuts](https://github.com/chzyer/readline/blob/f533ef1caae91a1fcc90875ff9a5a030f0237c6a/doc/shortcut.md).

+## Output modes

+By default `vlogscli` displays query results as prettified JSON object with every field on a separate line.
+Fields in every JSON object are sorted in alphabetical order.
+This simplifies locating the needed fields.

+`vlogscli` supports the following output modes:

+* A single JSON line per every result.
+Type `\s` and press `enter` for this mode.
+* Multline JSON per every result.
+Type `\m` and press `enter` for this mode.
+* [Logfmt output](https://brandur.org/logfmt).
+Type `\logfmt` and press `enter` for this mode.